Degrees and Certifications:

 We have 2 grown children, a son, Jake, and a daughter, Courtney.

-Welcome to first grade and our classroom community- where teachers, parents, and students teach and learn together.
+Welcome to first grade and our classroom community- where teachers, parents, and students teach and learn together, more now than ever before.
 I look forward to teaching and learning with the community that I have been blessed with this school year.

 I have been teaching since January 2002.